cloud-gov/cg-site/content/docs/apps/managing-teammates.md

 First, log in to the [Dashboard](https://dashboard.fr.cloud.gov).
 Second, go to the organization where you have Org Manager permisions and you want to invite your teammate.

-As long as you're an Org Manager, you will see a panel titled "Organization users".
-In the "Organization users" panel, you will notice a list of all the organization users and their organization roles.
+As an Org Manager, you will see a panel titled "Organization users".
+From there, you will notice a list of all the organization users and their organization roles.
 These roles can be changed by clicking the checkboxes beside their names.